It's all about transporting goods

 Establishing Traffic Patterns (*.pdf) - {Where are We going?}

-"Operations" is actually an inclusive term covering two distinct but related requirements: 1-Profitably forwarding lading, while 2-preventing traffic snarls (especially accidents).
+"Operations" is actually an inclusive term covering two distinct but related requirements: 1-Profitably forwarding lading without damage, while 2-preventing traffic snarls and accidents.

 1= Assigning and Routing cars (i.e., Forwarding [EXPLANATION]) will always require some planning to accomplish, as the lading needs both an appropriate car, and a strategy to get the lading from the shipper to the receiver in a timely and cost effective manner.
 On a model railroad the simplest (but most unrealistic) way to Forward is by employing the Random Car Forwarding method, whereby you scan the layout for empty cars of a suitable vehicle Type to send to Shippers, and for suitable Receivers to accept loaded cars.
 More technically savvy modelers can program a computer to print a SwitchList, which states the exact cars to be taken and left by the train.
-The beauty of O-scale is that the identifying markings on individual cars are easy to read.
+The beauty of O-scale is that the identifying markings on individual cars are easy to read (and the cars large enough to mount passive RFID if desired).

 Better Fidelity

-As you add more locomotives or desire to move goods in a more realistic manner, you can slowly begin incorporating more prototypical Operating methods.
-For the most part on your model (unless it will add a desirable quirk), you should ignore prototype railroad regulatory and labor compliance burdens.
+If you are a prototype modeler, you should slowly incorporate your prototypes era appropriate Operating methods in a phased manner.
+For the most part on your model (unless it will add a desirable quirk), you should ignore your prototype railroads governmental and union compliance burdens.

 New Layouts